-- terminations and blockage of NIH funding.
+Directives.
 Disruptions in the conduct of biomedical research and training in California directly impact the employment and economic well-being of the biotechnology and pharmaceutical industries headquartered in California.
 NIH grant terminations and funding delays have deterred prospective students and faculty who would have otherwise worked at universities and companies in California.
 Also, California has a direct interest in the health and safety of its residents, the prevention of both chronic and communicable diseases in the State, and in the State's economic wellbeing.
 The termination of NIH funding into research interventions to prevent or treat the spread of HIV/AIDS, sexually transmitted illnesses, COVID-19, and other virus families of pandemic concern-including diseases of emerging concern such as Dengue, Chikungunya, and Zika-and shingles, increases the risk of and incidence of these diseases in California.
-The terminations have specifically targeted some of the most vulnerable Californians, including women experiencing domestic violence, children at risk of suicide, and minorities at a higher risk of chronic or infectious diseases. - 151.
-Since February 20, 2025, UC has had at least 31 NIH grants terminated, amounting to over \$37 million.
-Among these was a grant for a UC Davis research project investigating the biological risk factors for dementia among target populations with early signs of cognitive dysfunction, including white, Hispanic, and black participants that had already enrolled over 1,700 participants, and a grant to UCSF Professor Nisha Acharya who studied the effectiveness and potential adverse effects of a vaccine for shingles, a disease that one in three Americans are likely to develop in their lifetimes. - 152.
-As a result, the delays in funding decisions and evaluation of applications and terminations have already caused numerous and critical harms to the UC.
+The terminations resulting from the enforcement of the Challenged Directives have specifically targeted some of the most vulnerable Californians, including women experiencing domestic violence, children at risk of suicide, and minorities at a higher risk of chronic or infectious diseases.